 2. Check all clamps and hoses.
 Replace as required.

 3. Check the condition of the exhaust system.
 Check for holes and breaks in the exhaust piping.
 Replace the exhaust as necessary.

 5. Check and clear clogged weep holes on the side of the heater body.
 Look for any indication of coolant leakages.
-If leakage is suspected then remove cover with water pump assembly and inspect and replace “O” rings on water pump housing.
-Closely inspect the heater waterjacket for leakages and replace “O” ring between waterjacket and heat exchanger.
+If leakage is suspected then remove the cover with water pump assembly and inspect and replace “O” rings on the water pump housing.
+Closely inspect the heater waterjacket for leakages and replace the “O” ring between waterjacket and heat exchanger.
 If the waterjacket is cracked, replace it.

 6. Remove and replace the glow pin screen.
 Make sure that the new screen is installed correctly as outlined in the repair manual for the heater.

 7. Remove and check the glow pin.
 If it shows signs of dissimilar colour or if the glow pin is in any way distorted, replace it.

 8. The coolant pump should be removed and the impeller checked for damage.
 Any dirt or metal particles on the impeller magnet should be removed and the cavity in the pump should also be cleaned.
 Please Note: coolant pumps are not covered by warranty if the vehicle’s coolant system is excessively contaminated.
 Refer to Technical Circular 250.

 9. Remove the flame tube and check the condition of the flame tube end.
 The flame tube should be light brown in colour with no excessive carbon at the end of the flame tube.
 Check for carbon build up on the burner “nose” at the cold end of the flame tube.
 Any carbon covering the air slots should be removed.
 Check the inside of the heat exchanger and scrape any loose carbon out from between the fins in the heat exchanger.
 Re‐install the flame tube replacing all gaskets.